 Watering raised beds – what you need to know!

 How much water does a raised bed need?
-What should you pay attention to when watering a raised bed?
-And what do I do with the raised bed if I'm not home for a few days?
-We explain what is important when it comes to optimal raised bed irrigation and what you should avoid.
+What do you need to pay attention to when watering a raised bed?
+And what do I do with the raised bed if I'm not at home for a few days?
+We explain what is important for optimal raised bed watering and what you should avoid.
 Discover the best professional tips and build your own raised bed with our configurator .

-Watering raised beds correctly: Why is irrigation important?
+How to water raised beds correctly: Why is watering important?

 Water is just as vital for plants as sufficient light.
 However, too much of a good thing can also have a negative effect on the development of plants in raised beds and cold frames .
-Proper watering is a crucial aspect of optimally caring for your plants.
-With the right method you can the Improve drainage , regulate soil moisture and the various plants can be supplied with the required amount of water.
-In addition, a targeted irrigation schedule enables the cultivation of plants with different water requirements, while improved drainage reduces the risk of waterlogging and root rot .
+Proper watering is a crucial aspect for the optimal care of your plants.
+With the right method, the Improve drainage , regulate soil moisture and ensure that different plants receive the amount of water they need.
+A targeted irrigation schedule also allows plants with different water requirements to be grown, while improved drainage reduces the risk of waterlogging and root rot .
 A suitable irrigation system not only contributes to healthy plant growth, but also has a positive impact on the environment .
-Proper water management can reduce overall water consumption, thereby avoiding waste of one of our planet's most important resources.
+Proper water management can reduce overall water consumption and thus avoid wasting one of the planet's most important resources.

 When should you water the raised bed?

-To care for your raised bed, you need to know the proper schedule .
+To care for your raised bed, you need to know the right schedule .
 Typically, the best time to water a raised bed is early morning or late evening.

 - Water early in the morning: What applies to ground-level beds also applies to raised beds: one of the best times for watering is early in the morning.
-Because in the morning the earth is not yet warmed as much by the sun .
-The cool morning hours offer lower evaporation , meaning more water can be absorbed by plants.
-In addition, the plants have all day to absorb the nutrients from the watered water, which promotes their growth.
+This is because in the morning the soil is not yet warmed up so much by the sun .
+The cool morning hours offer less evaporation , which means that more water can be absorbed by the plants.
+In addition, the plants have the whole day to absorb the nutrients from the water that is poured, which promotes their growth.

-- Water late in the evening: Not only early morning but also late evening is a good time to water your raised bed.
+- Water late in the evening: Not only early in the morning, but late in the evening is also a good time to water your raised bed.
 Due to less water evaporation and less risk of scalding the plants' leaves , the evening is the perfect time of day to give your plants the moisture they need.
-However, it is important to avoid overwatering the leaves and to ensure that the soil is allowed to dry out completely before nightfall.
+However, it is important to avoid overwatering the leaves and to ensure that the soil is allowed to dry out completely before nighttime.

 Higher water requirements: How often do I have to water the raised bed?

-The water requirement of a raised bed differs from that of a classic bed.
+The water requirements of a raised bed differ from those of a traditional bed.
 As a rule, a raised bed should be watered once a day in summer .
-The reason for the higher water requirement is explained by the higher temperatures inside the raised bed.
+The reason for the higher water requirements is the higher temperatures inside the raised bed.

-There are two reasons why the soil inside the raised bed is warmer than the soil in a bed at ground level:
+There are two reasons why the soil inside the raised bed is warmer than the soil in a ground-level bed:

 - Natural rotting processes